Daimler India shuts bus and truckmaking unit for three days

-Daimler's (DAIGn.DE) Indian plant has shut its bus and truckmaking unit for three days because of parts shortages caused by lockdown restrictions across the country, a company spokesman said on Tuesday.
+CHENNAI (Reuters) - Daimler’s Indian plant has shut its bus and truckmaking unit for three days because of parts shortages caused by lockdown restrictions across the country, a company spokesman said on Tuesday.

 “Daimler India Commercial Vehicles (DICV) has declared a non-production day for June 1 ‘til June 3, 2021, due to temporary parts shortages caused by lockdown restrictions,” the spokesman said in a statement.

-The plant is the first near India's Chennai automotive manufacturing hub to order a temporary shutdown owing to a parts shortage.
-Global carmakers such as Ford Motor Co (F.N), Hyundai Motor Co (005380.KS) and Renault-Nissan ordered closures last week because of worker protests over safety. read more
+The plant is the first near India’s Chennai automotive manufacturing hub to order a temporary shutdown owing to a parts shortage.
+Global carmakers such as Ford Motor Co, Hyundai Motor Co and Renault-Nissan ordered closures last week because of worker protests over safety.

 Daimler said it is supporting its employees with its health programmes, adding that it will pay workers their full salaries for the non-production period.